hyperledger/firefly-tokens-erc20-erc721/solidity/README.md

-# ERC20 and ERC 721 Solidity
+# ERC20 and ERC721 Solidity Samples

 ## Overview

-Ethereum smart contract implementations of ERC20 and ERC721 connectors.
+Sample Ethereum smart contracts implementing ERC20 and ERC721 tokens.

-Included as a reference point for creating smart contracts that conform to the ABI expected by this token connector.
+Included as a reference point for creating smart contracts that conform to the ABIs expected by this token connector.
+See the Solidity source for notes on functionality and limitations.

 ### Compile